MemoriesJ/KAMG/README.md

 ## Introduction

 We intorduce the knowledge aggregation mechanism to improve the few/zero-shot learning performance on MIMIC-II/III datasets as well as the EU legislation dataset.
-We extend [Rios & Kavuluru, 2018](https://www.aclweb.org/anthology/D18-1352/) work with the implementation from Neural classifier ([Liu et al., 2019](https://github.com/Tencent/NeuralNLP-NeuralClassifier))
+We extend [Rios & Kavuluru's, (2018)](https://www.aclweb.org/anthology/D18-1352/) work with the implementation from Neural classifier ([Liu et al., 2019](https://github.com/Tencent/NeuralNLP-NeuralClassifier))
 To use our codes, please make sure that you have read the README file from [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier).

 ## Support text encoders